-- Brief paper sessions will be 90 minutes and will consist of six short presentations, with 5 minutes for discussion allotted to each. - The Program Committee will designate moderators for the Brief paper sessions.
+- Brief paper sessions will be 60 minutes and will consist of five short presentations, with 10 minutes for discussion at the end of the session. - The Program Committee will designate moderators for the Brief paper sessions.
 If it proves difficult to schedule all submissions of brief papers, the program committee may request that the work be presented as a poster.